-Funds, inventory, trade secrets, client lists and HOURS stolen.
+• Funds, inventory, trade secrets, client lists and HOURS stolen.
 There are dozens of sneaky ways employees steal, and it's happening a LOT more than businesses care to admit.
 According to the website StatisticBrain, 75% of all employees have stolen from their employers at some point.
-From stealing inventory to check and credit card fraud, your hard-earned money can easily
+From stealing inventory to check and credit card fraud, your hard-earned money can easily be stolen over time in small amounts that you never catch.

 Here's the most COMMON way they steal: They waste HOURS of time on your dime to do personal errands, shop, play games, check social media feeds, gamble, read the news and a LONG list of non-work-related activities.
 Of course, YOU are paying them for a 40-hour week, but you might only be getting half of that.
 Then they complain about being "overwhelmed" and "overworked."
 They tell you, "You need to hire more people!" so you do.
 All of this is a giant suck on profits if you allow it.
-Further, if your IT company is not monitoring what employees do and limiting what sites they can visit, they could do things that put you in legal jeopardy, like downloading illegal music and video files, visiting adult content websites, gaming and gambling - all of these sites fall under HIGH RISK for viruses and phishing scams.
+Further, if your I.T. company is not monitoring what employees do and limiting what sites they can visit, they could do things that put you in legal jeopardy, like downloading illegal music and video files, visiting adult content websites, gaming and gambling - all of these sites fall under HIGH RISK for viruses and phishing scams.